 This routine helps the little ones get used to the motion and the white noise generator.
 To make the transition easier, Happiest Baby also advises starting with one of the louder white noises before putting the baby down.
 Once babies become used to the crib, they’ll sleep for longer stretches at a time.

-The SNOO has a voice recorder embedded into it for the cry detection feature.
+The SNOO Smart Sleeper Bassinet has a voice recorder embedded into it for the cry detection feature.
 The system’s algorithm can distinguish between noises your baby makes and general sounds outside.
-When the baby starts to get fussy, the bassinet begins to sway.
+The SNOO Smart Sleeper Bassinet understands what your baby’s cry sounds like, and the bassinet begins with sway motions.

-The motion is similar to what the baby experienced in the womb and helps them settle down.
-It’s identical to having someone rocking them to sleep, except that it’s automatic.
-The SNOO will also run through the white noise programs to soothe the baby.
+The rocking motion is similar to what the baby experienced in the womb and helps them settle down.
+It’s identical to having someone rocking them to sleep, except that the rocking bassinet is automatic.
+The SNOO Smart Sleeper Bassinet also has soothing sounds with 4 white noise options to soothe baby. w

 Pros and Cons

-- Patented swaddling system ensures that the baby doesn’t roll around
+- Patented swaddling system ensures that the baby doesn’t roll around, supporting safe sleep practices

 - The bassinet detects your baby crying and adapts the motion and sound accordingly